Chuck Rayner: Early life

-Rayner was born August 11, 1920, in Sutherland, Saskatchewan.
+Rayner was born August 11, 1920, in Sutherland, Saskatoon.

 Playing career

-Playing his junior career for the Kenora Thistles of the Manitoba junior league, Rayner showed his skill early, backstopping the team to the Abbott Cup to advance to the Memorial Cup championship in 1940.
-The next season, he turned professional for the Americans, spending most of the year with the Amerks' minor league affiliate, the Springfield Indians of the AHL.
+Playing his junior career for the Kenora Thistles of the Manitoba Junior Hockey League, Rayner showed his skill early, backstopping the team to the Abbott Cup to advance to the Memorial Cup championship in 1940.
+The next season, he turned professional for the New York Americans, spending most of the year with their minor league affiliate, the Springfield Indians of the American Hockey League (AHL).
 With the Indians, Rayner led the league in shutouts and goals against average and was named to the Second All-Star Team.

 The following season Rayner was the leading goalie for the Americans' final season before the team folded.
-World War II interrupted Rayner's career, however, and he spent the next three years in the Royal Canadian Navy, where he played two seasons for naval teams based out of Victoria.
+World War II interrupted Rayner's career, however, and he spent the next three years in the Royal Canadian Navy, where he played two seasons for naval teams based out of Victoria, British Columbia.

-After the war, he signed as a free agent in 1945 with the Rangers.
+After the war, he signed as a free agent in 1945 with the New York Rangers.
 Rayner was the starting goaltender for New York six of the next seven seasons, earning accolades for his play even though the Rangers' teams of the era were weak, and Rayner never had a winning record.
 He was noted as a puckhandling goalie, attempting several times throughout his career to score a goal.

 Even though he played on poor teams throughout his career and never won a Stanley Cup, "Bonnie Prince Charlie" was one of the best goalies of his era.
 The three years between 1948 and 1951 were his best, and he won the Hart Trophy as the NHL's most valuable player in 1950, after leading the Rangers to overtime in the seventh game of the Stanley Cup finals.

 Post-NHL career

 In 1953, Rayner suffered a knee injury and lost his job as Rangers' starter to Gump Worsley.
 He played one more season in the minors for the Saskatoon Quakers of the Western Hockey League and a couple of brief stints in the senior leagues the two seasons thereafter before hanging up his skates for good.
+Rayner was the last active NHL player who played for the New York Americans before their name change to the Brooklyn Americans.

 He was inducted into the Hockey Hall of Fame in 1973, the second goaltender in history to be inducted with a losing record.

 Although his hometown of Sutherland became annexed into Saskatoon, Rayner Avenue in the city's Sutherland neighbourhood is named in his honor.

 Rayner died on October 6, 2002, of a heart attack.